Composites#

 class PolyCutOffComposite(child_sampler, cutoff, cutoff_vartype=Vartype.SPIN, comparison=<built-in function lt>)[source]#

-Composite to remove polynomial interactions below a specified cutoff value.
+Removes polynomial interactions below a specified cutoff value.

-Prunes the binary polynomial submitted to the child sampler by retaining only interactions with values commensurate with the sampler’s precision as specified by the cutoff argument.
+Prunes the binary polynomial submitted to the child sampler by retaining only interactions with values commensurate with the sampler’s precision, as specified by the cutoff argument.
 Also removes variables isolated post- or pre-removal of these interactions from the polynomial passed on to the child sampler, setting these variables to values that minimize the original polynomial’s energy for the returned samples.

 Parameters: